 After our jury of experts will have selected the best among the submitted theses, we cordially invite you to a digital conference, during which you will have the opportunity to present your results both to an expert audience and to the public.
 The best entry will receive the Susan Strange Young Scholar Award.
 All winning papers will be published in an anthology.

 Submission is open to all bachelor’s or master’s theses submitted at any institution of higher education in German or English.
 The thesis must have been submitted between April 1, 2020, and March 31, 2021.
-The deadline for submission is October 31, 2021.
+The deadline for submission is December 15, 2021.
 Please send your thesis and all other required documents to firstname.lastname@example.org (contact: Dr. Hendrik W. Ohnesorge and Christiane Heidbrink M.A.).
+If you want to learn more about last year’s competition and its winner, we have compiled all information here.

 If you have any questions, we, Christiane Heidbrink M.A. and Dr. Hendrik W. Ohnesorge, will of course be happy to assist you at email@example.com or at +49 228 / 73-60278.